Barcelona to Lisbon

 Malaga (Spain)

-Malaga is the capital of Costa del Sol, or Empire of the Light, as Ortega y Gasset described it in a poem.
-Youll find the Picasso Museum that is devoted to the most influential artist of the twentieth century and meets the need of the artist that his work was present in the city where he was born in 1881.
-Youll be amazed to visit this cosmopolitan city as tourist, visiting the monuments of the Alcazaba and Giralfaro or ancient Roman theater.
+Malaga is the capital of the Costa del Sol, or Empire of the Light, as Ortega y Gasset described it in a poem.
+You’ll find the Picasso Museum, which is devoted to the most influential artist of the twentieth century.
+He was born in the city in 1881.
+You’ll be amazed to visit this cosmopolitan city as tourist, visiting the monuments of the Alcazaba and Giralfaro or ancient Roman theatre.
 Not to mention the beautiful and unfinished Cathedral of the Incarnation, erected on the site which was the largest mosque in Malaga.
+This has long been a popular port for cruise passengers because there is no shortage of things to explore, enjoy and sample.
+The city itself is easily navigated on foot and that’s probably the best way to see it.
+For sun lovers, there are no less than 16 beaches for you to choose from.

 See cruises to Malaga (Spain)